sagaraBilly/sagaracrypt/README.md

 # Sagara Crypt (Data Lock Safety and Cryptography)

-A simple code that can encrypt, decrypt, and hash a file.
+A simple code that can encrypt, decrypt, and file hashing.
 by: sagarabilly

 ## Features